MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`xcode8AutomaticSigning`** - **Automatic Signing**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select this if you have an Xcode 8 or Xcode 9 project configured for Automatic Signing.
+Use this input if you have an Xcode 8 or Xcode 9 project configured for Automatic Signing.
 <!-- :::editable-content-end::: -->
 <br>